-Lady Ninja Kasumi: Vol. 1
+Lady Ninja Kasumi: Vol. 1 Review

 There’s no shortage of Kunoichi (female ninja) movies, adult or otherwise in Japan, though the porn variety, both soft and hard, seems to far outweigh the straight-laced action efforts - or perhaps I’m just watching the wrong kind of movies.
 In recent years Ryuhei Kitamura’s Azumi has stood out amongst this relatively obscure sub-genre and gained quite a little following; its success leading on to a sequel and few imitators.
 Hiroyuki Kawasaki’s Lady Ninja Kasumi surfaced in 2005 where it rode

 mightily on the coat tails of Kitamura’s 2003 hit, but instead specifically targeted the Pink Cinema crowds: those who would have liked to have seen Aya Ueto take her kit off first time around.
 Although the film itself is also based on a popular enough manga, namely Sanada Kunoichi Ninpo-den: Kasumi by manga-ka Jin Hirano and author Yoji Kanbayashi, Lady Ninja Kasumi does indeed bare an uncanny resemblance to Azumi and indeed Azumi 2 in terms of plot mechanics, the only difference of course being that it retains all the nudity, unlike its forbearer which skimped on such delights despite the original comic showing Azumi in the buff loads.
 Both tales essentially take place around the turbulent and real life Battle of Sekigahara in the year 1600.
 In Azumi the battle has ended and the Tokugawa Shogunate enlists a master samurai to train a band of assassins with the intent to wipe out the clan of Toyotomi Hideyoshi - who would later go on to unify Japan.